 Like the lockdown and social distancing requirements, it is up to each individual to do the right thing to help protect the NHS and stop the continued spread of the coronavirus so that we can return to normal life and travel once this is all over.

-The FCO recognises some people may have essential family and/or business travel.
+The FCDO recognises some people may have essential family and/or business travel.
 If you have a family emergency and need to urgently care for a loved one when no one else can, this could be considered essential travel.
 A pilot flying cargo planes full of medical supplies back and forth between China and the U.K., for example, would be essential travel as domestic and international freight transport is an essential service.
 The same goes for a lorry driver crossing from mainland Europe into the U.K.

 What is non-essential travel?

-Most travel insurance policies will exclude claims where travel has been undertaken in disobedience of a government travel warning, such as this from the FCO.
+Most travel insurance policies will exclude claims where travel has been undertaken in disobedience of a government travel warning, such as this from the FCDO.

 Be aware there are all sorts of restrictions that are constantly changing.
 Even if you are able to travel somewhere right now, you can expect the experience to be different to what you are used to.

 Featured image by martin-dm/Getty Images